JSheldon3488/Ultimate-Tic-Tac-Toe/README.md

 Current Status:

-I had a working single game tic tac toe (with unit tests for engine) and am now in the process of expanding it to ultimate tic tactoe.
-When I changed the structure to ultimate tic tac toe the engine changed and therefore I currently do not have a working engine with unit tests.
-I do have the ultimate board displaying correctly and enabling and disabling boards correctly.
-Below is my todo list.
+I am currently in the process of putting the final touches on everything.
+Below is my to-do list.

 To-Do List: